Finite symmetry groups in physics: Implementing the standard model

-I have made various tentative suggestions for parts of the group algebra that could be used for various parts of the standard model.
-The time has come to make these suggestions more definite, and to begin to implement the standard model in this new mathematical framework.
-The first and most fundamental requirement is to implement the Dirac equation.
-The most suitable place to do this is surely the matrix algebra $M_2(\mathbb C)$.
+The first and most fundamental requirement for relating the group algebra model to the Standard Model is to implement the Dirac equation.
+The most obvious, though not necessarily the best, place to do this is surely the matrix algebra $M_2(\CC)$.
 Thus we must use these $2\times 2$ matrices to implement the Dirac spinor, divided into the left-hand column and the right-hand column, that should be related in some way to the left-handed and right-handed Weyl spinors in the standard model.

 Actions on the Dirac spinors can then be obtained from both left-multiplications and right-multiplications, which together generate a $16$-dimensional complex algebra that we must identify with the complex Clifford algebra in the standard model.
 For this purpose, we need a choice of Dirac gamma matrices.
 There are many possible choices, but since each of the four Dirac matrices swaps the left-handed and right-handed parts of the spinor, the following looks to be a good choice.
 Each Dirac matrix is written as a pair of a left-multiplication and a right-multiplication by Pauli matrices.